Prehistoric religion: Human evolution

 Archaeologists such as Brian Hayden interpret Neanderthal burial as suggestive of both belief in an afterlife and of ancestor worship.
 Hayden also interprets Neanderthals as engaging in bear worship, a hypothesis driven by the common finding of cave bear remains around Neanderthal habitats and by the frequency of such worship amongst cold-dwelling hunter-gatherer societies.
 Cave excavations throughout the twentieth century found copious bear remains in and around Neanderthal habitats, including stacked skulls, bear bones around human graves, and patterns of skeletal remains consistent with animal skin displays.
 Other archaeologists, such as Ina Wunn, find the evidence for the "bear cult" unconvincing.
-Wunn interprets Neanderthals as a pre-religious people, and the presence of bear remains around Neanderthal habitats as a coincidental association; as cave bears by their nature dwell in caves, their bones should be expected to be found there.
-The broader archaeological evidence overall suggests that bear worship was not a major factor of Paleolithic religion.
+Wunn interprets Neanderthals as a pre-religious people and the presence of bear remains around Neanderthal habitats as a coincidental association; as cave bears, by their nature, dwell in caves, their bones should be expected to be found there.
+The broader archaeological evidence overall suggests that bear worship was not a major factor in Paleolithic religion.

 In recent years, genetic and neurological research has expanded the study of the emergence of religion.
 In 2018, the cultural anthropologist Margaret Boone Rappaport published her analysis of the sensory, neurological, and genetic differences between the great apes, Neanderthals, H. s. sapiens, and H. s. idaltu.
-She interprets the H. s. sapiens brain and genome as having a unique capacity for religion through characteristics such as expanded parietal lobes, greater cognitive flexibility, and an unusually broad capacity for both altruism and aggression.
+She interprets the H. s. sapiens brain and genome as having a unique capacity for religion through characteristics such as expanded parietal lobes, greater cognitive flexibility, and an extensive capacity for both altruism and aggression.
 In Rappaport's framework, only H. s. sapiens of the hominins is capable of religion for much the same reason as the tools and artworks of prehistoric H. s. sapiens are finer and more detailed than those of their Neanderthal contemporaries; all are products of a unique cognition.

-Paleolithic
+Lower and Middle Paleolithic: precursors to religion

 The Paleolithic, sometimes called the Old Stone Age, makes up over 99% of humanity's history.
 Lasting from approximately 2.5 million years ago through to 10,000 BC, the Paleolithic comprises the emergence of the Homo genus, the evolution of mankind, and the emergence of art, technology, and culture.
 The Paleolithic is broadly divided into Lower, Middle, and Upper periods.
 The Lower Paleolithic (2.5 mya–300,000 BC) sees the emergence of stone tools, the evolution of Australopithecus, Homo habilis, and Homo erectus, and the first dispersal of humanity from Africa; the Middle Paleolithic (300,000 BC–50,000 BC) the apparent beginnings of culture and art alongside the emergence of Neanderthals and anatomically modern humans; the Upper Paleolithic (50,000 BC–10,000 BC) a sharp flourishing of culture, the emergence of sophisticated and elaborate art, jewellery, and clothing, and the worldwide dispersal of Homo sapiens sapiens.